 - The unity of the Father, the Son and the Holy Spirit in the Godhead.

 - The sovereignty of God in creation, revelation, redemption and final judgement.

-- The universal sinfulness and guilt of human nature since the fall, rendering man subject to God’s wrath and condemnation.
+- The universal sinfulness and guilt of human nature since the fall, rendering mankind subject to God’s wrath and condemnation.

 - The full deity of the Lord Jesus Christ, the incarnate Son of God; his virgin birth and his real and sinless humanity; his death on the cross, his bodily resurrection and his present reign in heaven and earth.

-- Justification as God’s act of undeserved mercy, in which the sinner is pardoned all his sins, and accepted as righteous in God’s sight, only because of the righteousness of Christ imputed to him, this justification being received by faith alone.
+- Justification as God’s act of undeserved mercy, in which the sinner is pardoned all their sins, and accepted as righteous in God’s sight, only because of the righteousness of Christ imputed to them, this justification being received by faith alone.

 - The indwelling of the Holy Spirit in all those thus regenerated, producing in them an increasing likeness to Christ in character and behaviour, and empowering them for their witness in the world.

 - The only holy universal Church, which is the Body of Christ, and to which all true believers belong.